 |Release Dates||15 Dec, 1989|

-The game is an arcade side-scrolling game, during which the player manages Rick, a student who is trapped inside West Mansion.
+The game is an arcade side-scrolling game.
 In the game players will acknowledge a number of horror film influences, like Evil Dead II and Friday the 13th.
 Rick build his way by the mansion, fighting off hordes of creatures in a vain attempt to save Jennifer from a grisly fate, after his resurrection by the terror Mask

 Like many side-scrolling beat ’em up games, Rick can move during a two dimensional (2D) environment.
 He has the power to jump and may punch and kick.
 Rick can redact a low kick, jumping attacks and low punch, also as pick up and use various weapons placed within the levels.
-He (Rick) has an especial attack, where he (Rick) will redact a dropkick that sends him skidding with the ground, damaging any enemies.
-Overall the game is obviously one among the Turbografx 16 best games you need to play.
+He (Rick) has an especial attack, where he will redact a dropkick that sends him skidding with the ground, damaging any enemies.

 |System||Arcade, Handheld LCD, PC Engine/TurboGrafx-16, FM Towns, Microsoft Windows, Windows Mobile, Mobile, iOS and BlackBerry|